Salah Jadid: Relations with Arab world

-In addition, Jadid was an active enemy of other countries that he believed were oppressing the Arabs, such as Ethiopia and Iran (Syria was harboring Arab separatists from the Khuzestan province and members of the Eritrean Liberation Front).
+In addition, Jadid was an active enemy of countries he believed were oppressing their Arab minority, such as Ethiopia and Iran and harbored Arab separatists from the Khuzestan province and members of the Eritrean Liberation Front.

 Downfall and death

 After the 1967 war

 Public support for Jadid's government, such as it was, declined sharply following Syria's defeat in the 1967 Six-Day War, when Israel captured the Golan Heights, and as a result of the troubled internal conditions of the country: it provoked a furious quarrel among Syria's leadership.
 The civilian leadership blamed military incompetence, and the military responded by criticizing the civilian leadership.